Nikolay Gapich

 Nikolay Ivanovich Gapich (1901–1964) was a Soviet military leader, Major General of the Signal Corps (June 4, 1940).
-Head of the Communications Department of the Workers' and Peasants' Red Army (1940–1941), repressed in 1941, released and rehabilitated in 1953.
+Head of the Communications Department of the Workers' and Peasants' Red Army (1940–1941), he was repressed in 1941, released and rehabilitated in 1953.

 Early life and Civil War

 Born on May 9, 1901, in the village of Novaya Alekseevka, Blagoveshchensky District, Amur Region, into a Russian peasant family.
-In 1916, he graduated from a two–year railway school, was educated as a telegraph operator.
-Then he worked on the railway as a telegraph operator–overseer.
+In 1916, he graduated from a two–year railway school, where he was educated as a telegraph operator, leading him to work on the railway as a telegraph operator–overseer.

-In 1918 – Yerofey Pavlovich station commissar.
-In the autumn of the same year, he was arrested by the White Guards.
-Then he was forcibly mobilized as a private in the army of Alexander Kolchak.
+In 1918 he was the station commissar for the Yerofey Pavlovich work settlement.
+In the autumn of the same year, he was arrested by the White Guards, then forcibly mobilized as a private in the army of Alexander Kolchak.

 After the defeat of the Siberian Army, on February 4, 1920, he voluntarily joined the Red Army.
-Participant of hostilities in Siberia: weapons instructor of a rifle regiment, from February 15 – adjutant of the head of communications of the Trans–Baikal front and rear, from May 23 – head of communications of the railway department of the Eastern Transbaikalian Front.
+He participated in the hostilities in Siberia, serving as a weapons instructor of a rifle regiment, then, beginning on February 15, as adjutant of the head of communications of the Trans–Baikal front and rear, after which he became head of communications of the railway department of the Eastern Transbaikalian Front on May 23.

 In June 1920, he was sent to the Southwestern Front, where he was appointed chief of communications for the front's railway sector, then company commander of the 8th Infantry Division.

-From June 1921, he again fought in Siberia with the troops of the Far Eastern Republic against the Japanese interventionists, participated in the suppression of the West Siberian uprising: in June – commander of a communications company, then commander of a telegraph platoon of this company and assistant commander of a communications division; from August – Assistant to the Chief of Communications of the 3rd Amur Rifle Division; from September – Chief of Communications of the Special Amur Rifle Regiment; since October – assistant and temporary acting commander of the telegraph company of the headquarters of the Commander–in–Chief of Siberia Vasily Shorin; from November – assistant commander of the 1st Separate Telegraph–Construction Company.
+From June 1921, he again fought in Siberia with the troops of the Far Eastern Republic against the Japanese interventionists, participating in the suppression of the West Siberian uprising, first in June as commander of a communications company, then as commander of a telegraph platoon of this company and assistant commander of a communications division.
+Afterwards in August he served as Assistant to the Chief of Communications of the 3rd Amur Rifle Division; in September he became Chief of Communications of the Special Amur Rifle Regiment, then in October the assistant and temporary acting commander of the telegraph company of the headquarters of the Commander–in–Chief of Siberia Vasily Shorin.
+He was reassigned in November to the position of assistant commander of the 1st Separate Telegraph–Construction Company.